Our first submission here, we hope you will all enjoy it as much as we did while making it!

 Wall clipping

-When colling with a wall, the game does not behave in the same way depending on which part of the Helirin is colliding.
-In particular if it is the center, then the game will only rely on your last input and push you in the oppposite direction.
+When colliding with a wall, the game does not behave in the same way depending on which part of the Helirin is colliding.
+In particular if it is the center, then the game will only rely on your last input and push you in the opposite direction.
 But simply going towards the wall would not work, as the game would push you in the opposite direction.
 So, in order to get the center into the wall, we typically use the bump speed from an earlier collision.
-This allows then to not make any input while still moving towards the wall.
+This allows us to not make any input while still moving towards the wall.
 A tiny flaw in the game physics with huge consequences!

 Also a proof that walls are inefficient to prevent border crossings.

-Wall surfing
+Wall grinding

 Out-of-bounds stuff